blocknetdx/api-docs/source/includes/_projects.md

 ## Request and Activate A New Project

-The next step after selecting an SNode as your EVM data provider is to create a new project on that SNode via the `request_project` call.
+The next step after selecting an SNode as your XQuery/Hydra data provider is to create a new project on that SNode via the `request_project` call.

 ### request_project